picocms/Pico/nginx.md

 ```

 Let's break down this example.
 The first line, `listen 80` tells Nginx to listen on port 80 for incoming connections.
 This is the default port used by web traffic, and what you'll want to use 99% of the time.  `server_name` is where you specify what domain name or names match this configuration.
 You'll likely want to include your domain both with and without the `www.` subdomain.  `root` lets you specify the Document Root for this site.
 This is usually going to be where you've installed Pico, but ultimately it depends on your configuration.  `index index.php` tells Nginx that your site's index file will be called `index.php`.
 This is necessary for Pico, however you can use something like `index index.html index.htm index.php` if you'd like Nginx to also search for a non-Pico html index file.

+We'd highly recommend you consider securing your website using HTTPS.
+Using HTTPS will provide your users with extra protection, and prevent third parties from being able to snoop on their web traffic.
+Unfortunately, configuring SSL is out of the scope of this document, but we'd be happy to point you in the right direction.
+For an easy to set up SSL Certificate, you can check out [Let's Encrypt](https://letsencrypt.org/) and [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04).
+For more general information, see Nginx's own [configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html).

 Below we'll add a few more sections to this server configuration.
 All of the following examples should be placed **inside** the server block, before the closing `}`